 Includes a foreword by TEMPLE GRANDIN, PhD, who is considered the most accomplished adult with autism in the world.
 She is the author of several books, including the best sellers The Way I See It and Animals in Translation.

 To see a gallery of images from Drawing Autism in The New York Review of Books, please click here.
 To see images from Drawing Autism featured in NY Metro Parents, please click here.
 To see images from Drawing Autism at gbtimes, please click here.
+To see images from Drawing Autism at Autism Speaks, please click here.
 To see “13 Extraordinary Pictures by Autistic Artists” at Buzzfeed, please click here.

 - Subjects: Gift Books, Music/Popular Culture/Art, New Releases, Nonfiction